apollographql/apollo-client/docs/source/meteor.md

 ### Deployment

 It is _strongly_ recommended to explictly specify the `ROOT_URL` environment variable of your deployment.
-The pre-configuration of Apollo Client & GraphQL server provided by this package depends on a configured `ROOT_URL`.
-Read more about that in the [Meteor guide](https://guide.meteor.com/deployment.html#custom-deployment).
+The configuration of the Apollo client and GraphQL server provided by this package depends on a configured `ROOT_URL`.
+Read more about that in the [Meteor Guide](https://guide.meteor.com/deployment.html#custom-deployment).

 ## API